 Instead of calling out for help from an expert or an organization to rectify corruption in your database files, some common manual techniques can be used by yourself in case of minor level corruption.

 Clearing all Name AutoCorrect options will resolve minor level corruption issues in your database files.
 To do that, follow the steps given below:

 The built-in utility ‘Compact & Repair Database’ provided by Access 2010 and later versions can be used to rectify minor level corruption issues.
 Follow the steps given below to use this feature.

 Mostly, the solutions mentioned above solve the issue and make the data accessible.
 However, if it fails to do so, the next step is to use advanced MS Access recovery software that is efficient enough to repair the corrupted Access database.
 Kernel for Access Database Repair software utilizes high-level scanning algorithms to repair the corrupted or damaged Access database and provides efficient results for your recovery tasks.
 It includes two repair modes for effective repair and generates a preview for selective items from the retrieved database objects.
 The advanced tool is not file size bound and shows compatibility with all MS Access versions widely.

 Note: For demo purpose, we have taken a sample Access database file that has no entries (table or data) created within.
 Therefore, the screenshot below doesn’t show any data in both the panels.

-Since manual methods for database recovery after query modification or execution works only for minor or low-level corruption issues, a reliable third-party tool is the foremost requirement of the moment for the corruption on a severe scale.
-In that consideration, the advanced Kernel for Access Repair tool allows you to preview the recovered data items before actually saving it to your local directories.
+Since manual methods for database recovery after query modification or execution works only for minor or low-level corruption issues, a reliable third-party tool is the foremost requirement of the moment for corruption on a severe scale.
+In that consideration, the advanced Kernel for Access Repair tool allows you to preview the recovered data items before actually saving them to your local directories.
 The tool holds great potential to deal with any sort of MS Access database corruption issues effectively.